Quick answer

 - Bring water and expect to sweat.
 Social dance is aerobic, especially in the first few classes when your body is learning to coordinate movements it's never done before.
 A small towel is useful in a beginner class.
 Avoid heavy meals for 2 hours before class.

 - Ask about a beginner series or intro package rather than drop-in classes.
-Most social dance studios offer a structured beginner series (usually 6-8 weeks) that teaches the core vocabulary of the style in sequence.
-Drop-in classes assume some baseline: a beginner series is calibrated to start from zero.
+Most social dance studios offer a structured beginner series (usually 6 to 8 weeks) that teaches the core vocabulary of the style in sequence.
+Drop-in classes assume some baseline.
+A beginner series is calibrated to start from zero.
+Before you write the check for the package, the how much does it cost to start dancing as an adult breakdown puts series tuition, drop-in math, and the shoe you'll buy after class one in one picture so you commit to a cadence that fits your life.

 Common mistakes